 Then, Sol and Hugh come up to me.
 It’s been a while since I last saw them, so I can see all the differences from last time and now.
 It’s also funny how they are that type of couple that completely fits together.

 There’s not much height contrast between the two since her head reaches his nose and their physiques are very similar: they’re both tall, fit with light skin and brown hair.
 Sol’s wavy hair touches her shoulders while Hugh has his cut short.

 She’s the first one to notice me and smile, showing her bright set of teeth.
 She has an amazing smile even though only those close to her are lucky to see it.
 Her hazel eyes are shining as she comes closer to hug me and even though we’re not the sentimental type we both know we needed it; maybe I needed it more than her but oh well.

 Our hug is interrupted by dark brown eyes in a square face covered in a little bit of stubble.

-I hug him too before we head to the café-bar for some drinks, my head is squashed in his chest since I am really short - exactly 4ft 11 in - I know, I know.
-So, we sit down and choose some Sangria and some snacks to entertain us while we talk.
-We have a lot to catch up.
+I hug him too before we head to the café-bar for some drinks, my head is squashed in his chest since I am short - exactly four feet eleven - I know, I know.

 “So, you and John are done for good?”
 Sol asks me, I knew she had to touch the subject.

-Sol snorted and I know why.
+Sol snorts and I know why.
 We both know how much my work means to me.